 Para.
-13 lit. g of the UN GGE Report 2015 calls on states to exercise 'appropriate measures' to protect their critical infrastructure.473 Which specific measures states are expected to take is not spelled out but a variety of best practice standards or recommendations exist.
+13 lit. g of the UN GGE Report 2015 calls on states to exercise 'appropriate measures' to protect their critical infrastructure.
+Which specific measures states are expected to take is not spelled out but a variety of best practice standards or recommendations exist.
 E.g. both the UN General Assembly Res.
 58/199 of 2004 and the UN General Assembly Res.
-64/211 of 2010 provide a 'voluntary self-assessment tool for national efforts to protect critical information infrastructure'.474 Also the ITU has provided a ITU National Cybersecurity/Critical information infrastructure protection Self-Assessment Tool475 and the OSCE has addressed critical infrastructure
+64/211 of 2010 provide a 'voluntary self-assessment tool for national efforts to protect critical information infrastructure'.
+Also the ITU has provided a ITU National Cybersecurity/Critical information infrastructure protection Self-Assessment Tool